Other common name(s): IP6, IP-6, InsP-6, inositol, phytic acid, phytate, myo-inositol hexaphosphate

 Proponents call IP6 a “natural cancer fighter” and claim it slows or reverses the growth of various forms of cancer, including breast, colon, and prostate cancers.
 It is thought to be an antioxidant, a compound that blocks the action of free radicals, activated oxygen molecules that can damage cells.
 It may help to prevent the abnormal signals that tell a cancer cell to keep growing from reaching the cell’s nucleus.
 Some research shows IP6 slows abnormal cell division and may sometimes transform tumor cells into normal cells.
 Supporters also claim it effectively prevents kidney stones, high cholesterol, heart disease, and liver disease.

 IP6 is one form of inositol.
 Inositol is a kind of sugar formed by 6 carbon atoms, 6 oxygen atoms, and 12 hydrogen atoms.
 This combination of atoms can also form glucose, but the atoms are arranged differently in these 2 sugars.
 There are actually several forms of inositol, each with subtle differences in the arrangement of atoms, with myo-inositol being the most common form.
-IP6 is formed by substituting phosphate groups (each with a phosphorous and three oxygens) for each of the 6 hydroxyl (an oxygen and hydrogen) groups of inositol.
-Thus, IP6 is related, yet chemically distinct, from myo-inositol, which is being studied for its possible role in illnesses such as depression and anxiety.
+IP6 is related, yet chemically distinct, from myo-inositol, which is being studied for its possible role in illnesses such as depression and anxiety.

 What does it involve?